nicola-pesavento/ikiwi/readme.md

 Then the peer that has accepted the connection request with the public asymmetric encryption key of the other peer ( communicated with the EI message ) communicates the symmetric encryption key and establishes a secure stream.

-{{Warning|text=Is recomended for a major security use a different symmetric encryption key for each peer.}}
+<b>Warning</b> Is recomended for a major security use a different symmetric encryption key for each peer.

 For establish a secure stream between two peers it is need that both the peers use the message encryption.